Stanley131/History/CIVIL/theory.md

 ### Change
   - Change, modification, variation—these themes describe the path of evolution from the first self-replicating molecules to fully modern humans of today.
+   - Biological Evolution: On the Origin of Species by Means of Natural Selection
+        - Darwin pointed out that all organisms produce more offspring than can survive and that the individuals that survive do so because of certain advantageous characteristics they possess.
+ ### Fundamentals of Achaeology
+  - archaeology is the study of our human past, combining the themes of time and change, using the material remains that have survived.
+  - Archaeology focuses on past human behavior and change in society over time.
+    Archaeologists study past human culture across an enormous amount of time and space—essentially, the last several million years and all of the continents except Antarctica.
+In one sense, archaeology is the investigation of the choices that our ancestors made as they evolved from the first humans to the historical present.
+  - Archaeology is also a detective story, a mystery far more complex and harder to solve than most crimes.
+The clues to past human behavior are enigmatic—broken, decomposed, and often missing.
+Piecing together these bits of information to make sense of the activities of our ancestors is a challenge.
+  - Archaeology is usually situated in the social sciences or humanities in a university setting.
+  - enquiry.
+Prehistory refers to the time of humans before the written record placed us in history.
+  - Archaeological Sites are found by accident.
+  - Physical and Chemical analysis of soil samples may provide information about the origins of the deposits.
+  -